editor-rs/vscode-rust/README.md

 First, you will need to install Visual Studio Code `0.10` or newer.
 In the command pallete (`cmd-shift-p`) select `Install Extension` and choose `RustyCode`.

 Then, you need to install Racer (instructions and source code [here](https://github.com/phildawes/racer)).
-Please, note that we only suuport latest versions of `Racer`.
+Please, note that we only support latest versions of `Racer`.

 Also, you need to install Rustfmt (instructions and source code [here](https://github.com/rust-lang-nursery/rustfmt))